BONSAMURAIS/triple-store/README.md

 # Who maintains and contributes to the project
 Tom Millross is co-ordinating work on this for the hackathon

+# Setting up your own Jena db instance on a server
+Bonsai (with guidance from @tngTUDOR) chose the following architecture during the hackathon:

+setup a nginx as a proxy in the front in a virtual private server from digitalocean run Jena db inside a docker container, as an upstream for the proxy.
+We used the docker image from: https://hub.docker.com/r/stain/jena-fuseki/ with the default configuration

+> docker run -p 3030:3030 --name jena-fuseki stain/jena-fuseki

+Access this through localhost:3030 if on your server.
+We configured nginx to forward requests on db.bonsai.uno to our docker container.

 ****
 # Background information